telefonicaid/iotagent-node-lib/doc/devel/architecture.md

 Particular IoT Agents _may_ support autoregistration of devices into configurations, if enough information is given from the Southbound.

-#### Configurations and subservices

-Configurations are meant to be a mean of simplifying the device provisioning for groups of very similar devices.
-Considering that different groups of devices may be created in the same subservice that may require different configurations, multiple configurations are allowed for each subservice.
-Considering the key in the association between Device and Configuration was the triplet (service, subservice, type), all of these elements are considered mandatory.

-This statement doesn't hold true for older IoT Agents, though.
-In older versions of the IoT Agents, each device configuration was assigned to a particular subservice and just one configuration was allowed per subservice, so the relation between a Device and a Configuration didn't need the type to discriminate between Configurations.
-That's why for those agents, type was not a mandatory parameter.

-In order to allow backward-compatibility with those agents, the IoT Agent Library now implement a compatibility mode: the **Single Configuration Mode**, that makes the agent behave like the old agents.
-In this mode:

--   Each Subservice can contain just one Configuration.
-If a second Configuration is created for a Subservice, an error is raised.

--   Each Device provisioned for a Subservice is automatically assigned to the Subservice one Configuration if there is any.

-This compatibility has to be set for the whole IoT Agent, and there is no option of having both modes simultaneously running.
-Transitions from one mode to the other should be made with care, and may involve data migration.

 #### Registration

 Whenever a device is registered, the IoT Agent reads the device's entity information from the request or, if that